 - 1. To write the Schrödinger equation for the hydrogen atom. - 2.
-To decompose the equation into radial and angular part and schematize the solution of the Schrödinger equation. - 3. to describe the possible values of the quantum numbers. - 4.
+To decompose the equation into radial and angular part and schematize the solution of the Schrödinger equation. - 3.
+To describe the possible values of the quantum numbers. - 4.
 To analyse the dependence of the radial part of the wave function on distance. - 5.
 To analyse the dependence of the angular part on the Euler angles. - 6.
 To calculate the number of maxima and minima of the radial and angular wave functions as a function of quantum numbers. - 7.
 Write the energy of the orbitals as a function of the principal quantum number n. - 8.
-Relate the total angular momentum and its projection on the z-axis to the quantum numbers 1 and m. - 9.
+To relate the total angular momentum and its projection on the z-axis to the quantum numbers l and m. - 9.
 To describe and interpret the Stern-Gerlach experiment. - 10.
 To justify the existence of a spin angular momentum. - 11.
 To calculate the total angular momentum of the hydrogen atom. - 12.
 To interpret the spectrum of the hydrogen atom.

 - 1. To write the Schrödinger equation for the helium atom. - 2.
 To show the effect of electronic repulsion on the possible solution of the Schrödinger equation for the helium atom. - 3.
 To write an approximate solution for the equation. - 4.
 To formulate the variational principle. - 5.
 To explain the shielding phenomenon and analyse the dependence of the energy on the effective charge. - 6.
 To write the expression of the Hartree-Fock method. - 7.
 Describe the Self Consistent Field method. - 8.
-To justify the antisymmetry of the electronic wave function due to the indiscernibility of the electrons. - 9.
+To justify the antisymmetric electronic wave function due to the electron indistinguishability. - 9.
 To show that a Slater determinant produces an antisymmetric electron wave function. - 10.
 To write the Slater determinant for the helium atom. - 11.
-Define and apply the Pauli exclusion principle. - 12.
+To define and apply the Pauli Exclusion Principle. - 12.
 Relate the energy of orbitals to their electronic configuration.

-- 1. Define the coupling of orbital and spin angular momentum within the LS coupling scheme. - 2.
-Distinguish between equivalent and non-equivalent electrons. - 3.
-Determine the electronic terms resulting from an angular momentum coupling. - 4.
-Order the electronic terms in terms of their total spin and orbital angular momenta using Hund's rules. - 5.
-Obtain the total angular momentum of many-electronic atoms. - 6.
-To apply the selection rules to transits in atomic spectra.
+- 1. Defining the coupling of orbital and spin angular momentum within the LS coupling scheme. - 2.
+Distinguishing between equivalent and non-equivalent electrons. - 3.
+To determine the electronic terms resulting from an angular momentum coupling.

+- 4. Order the electronic terms in terms of their total spin and orbital angular momenta using Hund's rules. - 5.
+Obtain the total angular momentum of many-electron atom. - 6.
+To apply the selection rules to transitions in atomic spectra.

-THEME III.
+TOPIC III.

-- 1. Apply the variational method in the resolution of the electronic Schrödinger equation using CLOA molecular orbitals for the H2+ molecule. - 2.
-Energetically order the CLOA-OMs obtained for the H2+ molecule. - 3.
-Schematically draw the electronic charge density for bonding and anti-bonding orbitals.
+- 1. Apply the variational method in the resolution of the electronic Schrödinger equation using CLOA molecular orbitals for the H_2^+ molecule. - 2.
+Energetically order the CLOA-OMs obtained for the H_2^+ molecule. - 3.
+To draw the electronic charge density for bonding and anti-bonding orbitals.

-- 1. Define the Hamiltonian of the H2 molecule and explain the electronic repulsion term. - 2.
-Present and explain the approximations used to solve the electronic Schrödinger equation for the H2 molecule. - 3.
+- 1. Define the Hamiltonian of the H_2 molecule and explain the role of the electronic repulsion term. - 2.
+To present and explain the approximations used to solve the electronic Schrödinger equation for the H_2 molecule. - 3.
 Explain the molecular electronic configurations for homonuclear diatomic molecules of the first and second periods. - 4.
 Define, analyse and justify the bond order, dissociation energy and physical properties of homonuclear diatomic molecules of the first and second periods. - 5.
 Explain the molecular electronic terms of diatomic molecules of the first and second periods. - 6.
 Define and explain electronic correlation and configuration integral. - 7.
 Present and discuss the molecular electronic configurations for simple heteronuclear diatomic molecules of similar atoms and of very different atoms. - 8.
 Define and estimate the ionic character of a bond.